Nazareth College, Melbourne: Structure

 Nazareth College comprises a Middle School and Senior School.
-Middle School caters for the students in Years 7–9 and the Senior School caters for the students in 10–12.
+Middle School caters to the students in Years 7–9, and the Senior School caterstor the students in Years 10–12.

-In the Middle School, students must complete the core subjects (subjects compulsory to all students including English, Science, Mathematics, Arts, Technology, and a Language subject) such as English, Mathematics, etc. At Year 9, students are given the opportunity to select subjects including a language (either Italian or Japanese) and a variety of other subjects.
+In the Middle School, students must complete the core subjects (subjects compulsory to all students, including English, Science, Mathematics, Arts, Technology, and a Language subject) such as English, Mathematics, etc. In Year 9, students are given the opportunity to select subjects including a language (either Italian or Japanese) and a variety of other subjects.

-In the Senior School, focus is placed upon the completion of the primarily academic VCE, or the more trade orientated VCAL.
+In the Senior School, focus is placed upon the completion of the primarily academic VCE, or the more trade-oriented VM.

 Academics

 Nazareth College senior students study for the Victorian Certificate of Education (Nazareth does not offer the International Baccalaureate), achieved after graduating from Year 12.
-While this is usually undertaken over a period of two years the school recently instituted an acceleration program that allows gifted students to do, at most, one Year 11 subject in Year 10.
+While this is usually undertaken over a period of two years, rs the school recently instituted an acceleration program that allows gifted students to do, at most, one Year 11 subject in Year 10.
 A Monash University bursary is also awarded to the top student in Year 11 at each campus to help pay for the cost of Year 12 studies.